Dr. Stephen Hancock

-Before coming to Brewster, Stephen spent the last 15 years in the Ossining Union Free School District where he began his career as a middle school Social Studies and Reading teacher.
-Furthermore, Stephen spent the last eight years serving as an administrator in Ossining as an Assistant Principal at Anne M. Dorner Middle School, as Principal of Roosevelt Elementary School, and most recently Principal of Ossining High School.
+Now in his 18th year in education, Stephen brings a rich and varied background to his leadership role.
+He began his career in the Ossining Union Free School District, where he served for 15 years, first as a middle school Social Studies and Reading teacher, and later as a school administrator.
+His administrative experience includes leadership roles as Assistant Principal at Anne M. Dorner Middle School, Principal of Roosevelt Elementary School, and Principal of Ossining High School.

-Stephen is currently a member of the New York State Association of Latino Administrators and Superintendents.
-Stephen was inducted into the St. Thomas Aquinas Hall of Fame in 2017 for his work in the field of education and his dedication to his alma mater.
+Stephen is an active member of the New York State Association of Latino Administrators and Superintendents (NYSALAS) and has shared his insights at multiple professional conferences, including presentations for PNWB and NYSALAS.
+In 2017, Stephen was inducted into the St. Thomas Aquinas College Hall of Fame in recognition of his contributions to the field of education and continued engagement with his alma mater.

-Stephen earned a Master of Science in Education for School and District Leadership from Bank Street College of Education (Future School Leaders Academy).
-He holds a Master of Science in Literacy, Birth-Grade 12 from the College of New Rochelle, and a Bachelor of Science in Adolescent Education with a focus in History from St. Thomas Aquinas College.
-Lastly, he is currently pursuing his doctorate in Educational Leadership through Manhattanville College.
-In 2024, Stephen received the Raymond R. Delaney Scholarship from the New York State Council of School Superintendents.
+Stephen holds a Doctorate in Educational Leadership from Manhattanville University.
+He also earned a Master of Science in School and District Leadership from Bank Street College of Education through the FSLA program, a Master of Science in Literacy (Birth–Grade 12) from the College of New Rochelle, and a Bachelor of Science in Adolescent Education with a concentration in History from St. Thomas Aquinas College.
+In 2024, he was awarded the prestigious Raymond R. Delaney Scholarship by the New York State Council of School Superintendents.

 Dr. Brent Harrington